 Drop us a dm on Instagram

 Students for Children is centred around helping children in London and across the world.
-Traditionally, we've structured our activities around fundraising for our main partner charity, Save the Children, and mentoring.
-This year, we'll be introducing a new wing - advocacy!
-We aim to awareness for children's rights and struggles, particularly vulnerable in the present global climate.
+Traditionally, we've structured our activities around fundraising for our main partner charity, Save the Children, mentoring for our 2 local partners, ReachOut and IntoUniversity and advocacy work.

 All members can further apply for any one (or all!) of our subcommittees: fundraising, mentoring and advocacy.